OpenUpSA/muni-portal-backend/README.md

     docker-compose run --rm web python manage.py collectstatic --no-input

-Then run the test suite
+Then run the test suite.
+Make sure to set DJANGO_Q_SYNC to True so that the Django Q tasks run asynchronously.

+    export DJANGO_Q_SYNC=True
     docker-compose run --rm web python manage.py test

-Tests might fail to connect to the databse if the docker-compose `db` service wasn't running and configured yet.
+Tests might fail to connect to the database if the docker-compose `db` service wasn't running and configured yet.
 Just check the logs for the `db` service and run the tests again.

 Migrations in deployment